What is the difference between Upstream and Downstream in Oil and Gas?

 The downstream industry provides thousands of products to end-user customers around the globe.

 Many products are familiar such as gasoline, diesel, jet fuel, heating oil and asphalt for roads.
 Others are not as familiar such as lubricants, synthetic rubber, plastics, fertilizers and pesticides.
 The downstream segment is a margin business.

 Margin is defined as the difference between the price realized for the products produced from the crude oil and the cost of the crude delivered to the refinery.

 Although the price of crude sets the absolute level of product prices, it may or may not affect refining or marketing margins.

-Downstream margins tend to be reduced, or squeezed, when crude price increases often cannot be recovered in the marketplace.
 On the other hand, margins tend to hold, or even increase, when crude prices drop and the marketplace more slowly adjusts to these lower crude prices.

-The downstream segment includes complex and diverse activities including manufacturing, petrochemical refining, distribution, and retail.
 A global perspective is important because of the global nature of the energy supply chain as well as the impact of supply and demand on both feedstock and product prices.

 Refining